 Above: Letter from Alexander Hamilton to Elizabeth Hamilton, July 4, 1804, Manuscripts Division of the Library of Congress.

-Read more about Eliza Schuyler Hamilton and Alexander Hamilton in my latest historical novel, I, Eliza Hamilton, now available everywhere.
+Read more about Eliza Schuyler Hamilton and Alexander Hamilton in my latest historical novel from Kensington Books, I, Eliza Hamilton, now available everywhere.
+My next novel, The Secret Wife of Aaron Burr, will be published on September 24, 2019.
+Pre-order now here.